Middlesex University 2021 virtual writing boot-camp

-We had run this bootcamp three times before (January 2018, July 2018, and July 2019) at the stunning Cumberland Lodge (see picture above) and were devastated when the June 2020 bootcamp had to be cancelled because of the COVID-19 lockdown.
+We had run this bootcamp three times before (January 2018, July 2018, July 2019) at the stunning Cumberland Lodge and were devastated when the June 2020 and June 2021 bootcamps had to be cancelled because of the COVID-19 pandemic.
 However, we were determined to ensure our colleagues would continue to benefit from research support.

-So we moved the bootcamp online, running it over three separate days with two 1-day breaks in between.
-Fourteen academics participated and I had the support of three great bootcamp mentors: Richard Croucher, Charles Dennis, and Paul Gooderham, each of us working closely with three or four academics.
-Below is the picture of our introductory session.
+So we moved the bootcamps online, running it over three separate days.
+In the second year, seventeen academics participated and I had the support of four great bootcamp mentors: Richard Croucher, Charles Dennis, Phil James, and Paul Gooderham, each of us working closely with three or four academics.
+Below is a picture of Richard's break-out room.

 Building an online community

 It turned out to be surprisingly easy to replicate the strong MDX community feeling online, reinforce the existing connections, and get to know staff members who had not participated before.
 This year, we also had no less than seven of our new "pandemic staff members" participate.
 Even though we still haven't met them physically it was great to see them online.
 For the first time, we also had three participants from our Middlesex Mauritius campus.